gabrielkunkel/angular-explorations/README.md

 ### Things I'd Love To Do Next

-- Add testing with Protractor
+- Test with Protractor
-- Add routes for different sized micro-projects
+- Add routes
-- Add some Angular 2
+- Add Angular 2 components
+- Create a service that just returns an anonymous function, perhaps with a "configuration object"
+- Run karma with multiple browsers
+-